 3. Livia Rose Johnson

-Before the protests that developed in response to George Floyd's cruel fate not only in the United States but worldwide, the 20-year-old New Yorker couldn't imagine being an activist.
-The reason: your fear of speaking publicly.
-As @liviarosejohnson However, when she took part in a peaceful protest that was carried out without a leading voice, she quickly took command.
-She said she was able to overcome her fear by thinking about her little brothers and growing her fighting spirit by wanting to give them a just future.
-Since then she founded Warriors in the Garden, a young activist group and organizes peaceful protests.
-It takes the leading role in mobilizing the participants.
+Before the protests that unfolded in response to George Floyd's cruel fate not only in the United States but around the world, the 20-year-old New Yorker could not imagine being an activist.
+The reason: your fear of speaking in public.
+However, when @liviarosejohnson took part in a peaceful protest that was carried out without a leading voice, she quickly took command.
+According to her own statement, she was able to overcome her fear by thinking of her little brothers and by growing her fighting spirit through the desire to give them a just future.
+Since then she has founded Warriors in the Garden, a young activist group, and organized peaceful protests in the course of this.
+It takes on the leading role in mobilizing the participants.

 Current relevance: The story of the young activist shows that it is worth overcoming your own fears in order to stand up for a big, overall social goal.
-In this way, it serves as inspiration for the generations who can now actively contribute to shaping a positive future.
-In November 2020, Johnson will be able to take part in the presidential election for the first time - a privilege that motivates her to continue to work to achieve social justice and find ways to integrate like-minded people into politics.
+In this way it serves as inspiration for the generations who can now actively contribute to shaping a positive future.
+In November 2020, Johnson will be able to take part in the presidential election for the first time - a privilege for her that motivates her to remain committed to achieving social justice and finding ways to integrate like-minded people into politics.
 The aim is to promote the political engagement of young people beyond the current protests in order to fundamentally combat racial and social injustice through peaceful activism.

 4. Brittany Packnett Cunningham

-@mspackyetti is an American activist, educator, author and co-host of the political podcast Pod Save the People.
-Together with other important figures in the activism scene such as DeRay Mckesson and Samuel Sinyangwe, she discusses social injustice and addresses current challenges as well as concrete solutions.
-John Legend and Katy Perry are among the numerous well-known guests of the podcast.
-She also works as a speaker due to her expertise in the areas of social change, education, diversity and public accountability.
+@mspackyetti is an American activist, educator, writer, and co-host of the political podcast Pod Save the People.
+Together with other important figures from the activism scene such as DeRay Mckesson and Samuel Sinyangwe, she discusses social injustice and addresses current challenges as well as concrete solutions.
+John Legend and Katy Perry are among the numerous well-known guests on the podcast.
+She also works as a speaker because of her expertise in the areas of social change, education, diversity and public accountability.